yabe-open-source/bricks-fontawesome-pro/README.md

 1. Download the plugin zip file
 2. Install the plugin by uploading the zip file
 3. Activate the plugin

-## Usage

-1. Navigate to `Plugins > Installed Plugins` page, and click the `Upload` action link.
+4. Navigate to `Plugins > Installed Plugins` page, and click the `Upload` action link.

 ![Upload modal](./screenshot-1.png)

-2. Follow the on-screen instructions.
+5. Follow the on-screen instructions.

 ![On-screen instructions](./screenshot-2.png)